decisionpatterns/options/README.md

 ## setOption

-There is a function `getOption`, why not the complement `setOption`?  `option.tools` provides one.
+There is a function `getOption`, why not the complement `setOption`?  `options` provides one.

 ## Deep Introspection and Retrieval of Global Options

 The preferred way of retrieving an option is using `getOption` from the `base` package.
 The limitiation with the base function is that options are retrieved by name (provided by a character string).
 This encourages bad practices for any complex options.

-`option.tools` provides a drop-in replacement of `getOption` that accepts an expression as an argument that is subsequently evaluated on the Global Option environment.
+`options` provides a drop-in replacement of `getOption` that accepts an expression as an argument that is subsequently evaluated on the Global Option environment.
 This allows for:

     getOption(foo$bar)    # INSTEAD OF:
     getOption(foo)$bar